Deployment & Setup

 The procedure is run as root and has been tested with Debian 11 and Debian 12.

-The minimum requirement for the host is 4 cores and 4 Go RAM, the disk usage will be around 25Go or 30Go.
+The minimum requirement for the host is 4 cores and 4 GB RAM, the disk usage will be around 25GB or 30GB.
 The instance d2-8 from OVHcloud is a good fit to start.

 Installation